pavel-sbor/prime-numbers-checker/README.md

-# Application for sipmle numbers check
+# Application for prime numbers check